wecode101/download-file-laravel-8/README.md

 Step 1.
 Downloading project and mount it on a development stack such as Xampp.

 Step 2.
-Open command line and cd to project then run composer install.
+Open command line and cd to project then run php artisan serve.

-Step 3. create .env file and configure database connection

-Step 4. run php artisan serve and that is it.

 ## About WeCode101